 - Slow heart rate

-One very important thing to know is that Hashimoto’s is very frequently missed by conventional medicine doctors.
-This is because many conventional medicine doctors often write off Hashimoto’s symptoms as stress, PMS, perimenopause, menopausal symptoms or even being a woman, just like Sarah’s family doctor.
-If they do order labs they typically only use one or two tests, as opposed to a complete thyroid panel, and they use the “normal” lab reference ranges as their guide instead of the optimal ranges.
-This was the case with Sarah’s OB/GYN who told her that her labs were fine.
-For a full list of all of the thyroid tests I run on my patients, and optimal lab ranges, check out my book The Thyroid Connection.
+Hashimoto’s is frequently missed by conventional medicine doctors because many doctors often write off Hashimoto’s symptoms as symptoms of stress, PMS, perimenopause, menopause or even just being a woman.
+If they do order labs they typically only use one or two tests opposed to a complete thyroid panel.
+They also use the “normal” lab reference ranges as their guide instead of the optimal ranges.
+This was the case with Sarah’s OB/GYN who determined that Sarah’s labs were fine.
+I discuss the full list of all the thyroid tests I ordered for my patients, and optimal lab ranges in my book, The Thyroid Connection.

-In addition to seeing Hashimoto’s as a common cause for “raging witch syndrome”, another pattern I see all the time in my clinic is that Hashimoto’s and adrenal fatigue often go hand in hand.
+In addition to seeing Hashimoto’s as a common cause for irritability and mood swings, I often saw that Hashimoto’s and adrenal fatigue go hand in hand.

 Your adrenals are primarily responsible for managing your stress response.
-They produce the stress hormones cortisol and adrenaline, in addition to neurotransmitters and your sex hormones.
-However, if you experience chronic stress, like Sarah did in the years when her husband was constantly traveling for work and she was home alone with her children, you can develop adrenal fatigue, where your adrenals are no longer to keep up with your stress levels and they produce insufficient amounts of stress hormones.
+They produce the stress hormones cortisol and adrenaline, in addition to neurotransmitters and sex hormones.
+However, if you experience chronic stress, as Sarah did in years when her husband constantly traveled for work and she was home alone with her children, you can develop adrenal fatigue.
+Your adrenals are no longer to keep up with your stress levels and do not produce sufficient amounts of stress hormones.

 Symptoms of adrenal fatigue include: